 What are zippers by the yard or zips on a roll - or continuous zipper tape?

-Standard, ready-made zippers are cut to match a certain standard length (6", 7", 8" etc).
+Standard zippers come in fixed lengths (6", 7", 8", etc).
 But you can also purchase long zipper tape with the zipper chain in the center, without the stoppers.
-It enables you to make zippers of any length with little waste, saving money and time.
 You can decide on how many yards to buy in a single piece, hence the name.
 You'll need to buy zipper sliders separately, but often at the same vendor.

 - this popular boxed zipper pouch pattern